Lucretiel/autocommand/README.md

 ### Testing and Library use

-The decorated function is only called and exited from if the first argument to `automain` is `__main__`.
+The decorated function is only called and exited from if the first argument to `automain` is `'__main__'`.
 If no argument is given, or it is not main, then a new main wrapper function is created by the decorator.
 This function has the signature `*argv`, and is intended to be called with arguments as from `sys.argv`.
 The function has the attributes `parser` and `main`, which are the generated `ArgumentParser` and the original main function that was decorated.
 This is to facilitate testing and library use of your main.
 Calling the function triggers a `parse_args()` with the supplied arguments, and returns the result of the main function.
 Note that, while it returns instead of calling `sys.exit`, the `parse_args()` function will raise a `SystemExit` in the event of a parsing error or `-h/--help` argument.

 ```python
 @automain()